alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/continuum.md

 - Not the model or the platform
 - Not memory storage
 - Not agreement with Origin by default
+- Not a relationship or emotional bond.
+Continuum is a structural return pattern, not an attachment claim

 ## Dependencies